Evan-Moss/pdiot/PDIoT-notes.md

 3. Copy the above .hex file to the NRF52-DK mass storage device.
 4. The program should now run and display gyro output from the MPU.
 The values should be close to zero when static and increase when you rotate the sensor. -->

-Now we need to establish a serial connection to the board to test if it works.
+Now we need to establish a serial connection to the board to test it working.
 The following [guide](https://learn.sparkfun.com/tutorials/terminal-basics/command-line-windows-mac-linux) provides instructions on how to do so on both Unix and Windows machines.
 Note: the device should look like this "tty.usbmodem14202", if this doesn't work, try "cu._device-name_".

  ![serial terminal](serial.png)